 In most situations it's more often than not the case that people have way too much privilege access - admin rights on the desktop, root password on server - for the role they are required to play.
 So, how do you protect privileged accounts in your organization?
 The short answer is to eliminate all admin rights across servers, desktops, networks devices, virtual servers and cloud environments.

 Having well defined awareness of boundaries enables end users and applications to communicate freely within an IT environment without worry of intentional, accidental or indirect misuse of privilege.
 Boundaries allow a more productive and compliant dialogue to take place between users and the IT department and proactively deters attempts of misuse.

-Rake Narang: Cloud computing is becoming ubiquitous in the enterprise.
+Info Security PG: Cloud computing is becoming ubiquitous in the enterprise.
 What’s the biggest threat in the coming year for enterprises adopting cloud infrastructure?